 Conditions: User is Bob, App is Box

 Session Control Type: Monitor all activities and control file download

 Filters: Classification label equals “confidential”; Device tag does not equal “compliant, domain joined or valid client certificate”

 Using the examples above, what would happen?

-The Azure AD conditional access policy and the Microsoft Cloud App Security proxy session policy will work together to perform real-time monitoring and control.
-User Bob, accessing Box from a non-compliant device such as his personal computer, would be routed through Azure AD to the Cloud App Security proxy where his session would then be monitored.
-If Bob attempts to download a confidential labelled file, the Cloud App Security proxy will block the download and present Bob with the message that he is not allowed to download the file from the device he is using.
+The Azure AD conditional access policy and the Conditional Access App Control session policy will work together to perform real-time monitoring and control.
+User Bob, accessing Box from a non-compliant device such as his personal computer, would be routed through Azure AD to Microsoft Cloud App Security where his session would then be monitored.
+If Bob attempts to download a confidential labelled file, the download will be blocked and present Bob with the message that he is not allowed to download the file from the device he is using.
 Bob can still access Box and non-confidential files, but he will not be able to download the confidential files to this unknown and non-compliant machine.

 This capability provides you granular controls for controlling actions in user sessions.
 Blocking the sensitive data download to unmanaged devices helps you protect your organization’s data.
 At the same time, Bob can access the app and complete his required work from home.

-But this is only one of many use cases for proxy.
+But this is only one of many use cases.
 IT admins can also perform the following key protection and productivity scenarios: